Package 'calibrar'

 hessian

-Only if argument hessian is true.
+Only if argument hessian is TRUE.
 A symmetric matrix giving an estimate of the Hessian at the solution found.
 Note that this is the Hessian of the unconstrained problem even if the box constraints are active.

 Author(s)